Cabot Tower, Bristol

 Cabot Tower is a tower in Bristol, England, situated in a public park on Brandon Hill, between the city centre, Clifton and Hotwells.
 It is a grade II listed building.

 The tower was built in the 1890s to commemorate the 400th anniversary of the journey of John Cabot from Bristol to land which later became Canada.
 Public access to the viewing platforms at the top of the tower was suspended from 2007 to 2011 for repairs.

 History

 The site of the tower was occupied in the Middle Ages by a chapel which may have belonged to St James' Priory.
 During the 16th century the chapel was replaced by a windmill.

 The tower was constructed in memory of John Cabot, 400 years after he set sail in Matthew from Bristol and landed in what was later to become Canada.
 It was paid for by public subscription.
 The foundation stone was laid on 24 June 1897 by the Marquis of Dufferin and Ava and the tower was completed in July 1898.
 The architect was William Venn Gough and it was built by Love and Waite of Bristol.
 A lift was originally planned but never installed.

-The tower gives its name to the area and Council ward of Cabot.
+The tower gave its name to the council ward of Cabot.